IloBe/NLP_Disaster_Messages_Relief_master/README.md

    - Data Wrangling, with import libraries, gather and cleaning datasets
    - Exploratory Data Analysis (EDA), with data exploration including statistics and visualisations
    - Load, to save the cleaned dataset with its disaster messages in an SQL database
-   - Note according cleaning: some project requirements are given, so, not all cleaning steps which would happen in real life shall be done; this is necessary to fulfil the project goal
+   - Note according cleaning: some project requirements are given, so, not all cleaning steps which would happen in real life shall be done; this is necessary to fulfil the project goal about the ML pipeline

+   All this tasks are part of the Python notebook file and of the file <i>data/process_data.py</i>.

 2. ML (Machine Learning) Pipeline
    - During the disaster messages processing, the English text is tokenized, lower cased, lemmatized and contractions are expanded.
 Spaces, punctuation and English stop words are removed